Türkmen-Karahöyük: Archaeology

+by James Osborne and Michele Massa.

 Location

 The Konya plain was a well-watered and fertile region in ancient times, and Türkmen-Karahöyuk was located on the northern shore of the now dried-up Lake Hotamış.
 The hill rises about 35 meters above the plain and covers almost 30 hectares.
 The settlement also extended into the plain northeast of the hill.
 Whether it also expanded southwards could not yet be investigated because of the modern village.

 Just south of Türkmen-Karahöyük, the important mountain sites of Kızıldağ and Karadağ are located.
 These sites were important in Hittite religion.

 Late Chalcolithic and Old Assyrian period

 The oldest datable finds date from the late Chalcolithic period around 4500 BC; they were found at the foot of the hill.
 The finds from the early Bronze Age (3200–2000 BC) also come from the edge of the hill.